 FAQ

 That depends on your own preferences.
-I like the dry crunch of oven-roasted seeds, but the slightly chewier result that pan roasting yields is definitely not bothersome either.
+I like the dry crunch of oven-roasted seeds, but the slightly chewier result that pan roasting yields is definitely tasty too!

 So many spices go well with pumpkin seeds!
 I feel like I could blindly grab some from my spice cupboard and it would taste good.
 Try cajun seasoning, cinnamon, paprika, plain salt and pepper, or even… pumpkin spice?